rackerlabs/support-how-to/content/how-to/cloud-servers/force-a-password-change-on-the-next-login/index.md

 [testuser2@localhost ~]$
 ```

-As you can see, forcing the user to change their password upon next login is pretty simple!
-Hope this helps!
+Either option forcing users to change their password the next time they log in.